SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-6.md

 ---
 id: EXPECT-L0-6
-header: "The Qt GUI shall display static graphical elements"
+header: "The Qt GUI shall display static graphical elements such as..."
 text: |
   The Qt GUI shall display static graphical elements such as shapes, text, or images to form a simple user interface.

 level: 1.1
 normative: true
 references: